* Gas central to relations between Russia, Ukraine and EU

 If supplies are cut to Kiev, there could be knock-on disruptions to the European Union as roughly half of the gas it receives from Russia - about 30 percent of its gas demand - is shipped via Ukraine.

-The talks between Russia, Ukraine and the EC have been going on while Kiev, Moscow and the Organization for Security and Cooperation in Europe discuss peace proposals put forward by Ukraine’s new president, Petro Poroshenko, to settle an armed stand-off in the east.
+The talks between Russia, Ukraine and the European Commission have been going on while Kiev, Moscow and the Organization for Security and Cooperation in Europe discuss peace proposals put forward by Ukraine’s new president, Petro Poroshenko, to settle the armed stand-off in the east.

-Those talks have produced what Kiev says is a mutual understanding on key aspects of the peace plan, intended to end the insurrection by rebels who want parts of Russian-speaking eastern Ukraine to join with Russia.
+Those talks have produced what Kiev says is a mutual understanding on key aspects of the peace plan, intended to end the insurgency by rebels who want parts of Russian-speaking eastern Ukraine to join Russia.

-Analysts say resolving the gas row would go a long way to taking the heat out of the wider conflict.
+Analysts say resolving the gas row would go some way to taking the heat out of the wider conflict.

 Moscow dropped Ukraine’s gas price from $485 per 1,000 cubic metres to $268.50 after then-President Viktor Yanukovich turned his back on a trade and association agreement with the EU last year, but reinstated the original price after he was ousted.

-Since then, Moscow says Ukraine has stacked up more than $4 billion in debts to Gazprom and must pay off some of that before a new price deal can be reached.
+Moscow says Ukraine has racked up more than $4 billion in debts to Gazprom and must pay off some of that before a new price deal can be reached.

 Kiev paid off $786 million at the start of last week but has since said it will only pay more when an overall deal is struck.
-(Additional reporting by Timothy Heritage, Elizabeth Piper and Vladimir Soldatkin in Moscow; Editing by Will Waterman)
+(Additional reporting by Natalia Zinets, Pavel Polityuk and Timothy Heritage in Kiev, and Elizabeth Piper and Vladimir Soldatkin in Moscow, Editing by Tom Heneghan and Will Waterman)